French Beginners (FLF1130)

 - 7. Make progress through developing skills of self-study and application and develop an awareness of and sensitivity to a foreign culture

-Holidays and travel: buying train tickets, using various means of transport, booking various types of accommodation.
-Staying in Paris, sightseeing, Some francophone countries.
-Food and drink.
+- Holidays and travel: buying train tickets, using various means of transport, booking various types of accommodation.
+Staying in Paris, sightseeing, some francophone countries.

 Learning activities and teaching methods (given in hours of study time)

 |Scheduled Learning and Teaching Activities||Guided independent study||Placement / study abroad|

 |Guided independent study||212||Consolidate class work by learning vocabulary and structures, and by reading, watching or listening to material in French.
 Prepare exercises and activities for class, write short assignments and generally begin to acquire a repertoire of effective language learning strategies.
 Learning activities are supported by various media, including audio, video/DVD, and, where appropriate, computer software.|

 |Form of assessment||Size of the assessment (eg length / duration)||ILOs assessed||Feedback method|

 |4 formative tasks covering some or all of the following areas: grammar, writing, listening, reading, speaking.||Variable||1-7||Written and oral feedback|

 Details of summative assessment

 |Form of assessment||% of credit||Size of the assessment (eg length / duration)||ILOs assessed||Feedback method|